-The ABI Day Treatment Program is a supportive, creative group where you can: learn about acquired brain injuries, take part in meaningful activities, explore your strengths, and develop a wide range of skills, such as ways to manage ongoing challenges.
-This pamphlet explains who the program is for, how to sign up, and the two parts of the program.
+The Acquired Brain Injury (ABI) Day Treatment Program is a supportive group where you can: learn about ABI, learn ways to manage ongoing challenges related to your ABI, meet people with similar experiences, and explore your strengths.
+This pamphlet explains who the program is for, who is eligible, and the two parts of the program.
 Contact information is provided.

 Anger is a natural emotion.
-People with an Acquired Brain Injury (ABI) sometimes have problems with anger.
-It is important to manage your anger, as it can hurt your relationships and make it hard for you to do things, like work or take part in social activities.
+People with an ABI sometimes have problems with anger.
+It is important to manage your anger.
+If you do not manage your anger, it can hurt your relationships and make it hard for you to do things (like work or take part in social activities).
 Tips for managing anger are provided.
-A list of organizations in Nova Scotia where you can receive services and supports is given.
+A list of resources to find services and supports is given.

 Attention (focusing on things around you) helps you to do your daily activities and tasks.
 It is an important part of thinking.
 Problems with attention are very common after an ABI.
 This pamphlet explains different ways you may experience attention problems, things that can make attention problems worse, and tips for coping wiht attention problems.
 A list of resources is also provided.